The Eagle May Still be Flying

 The inhomogeneity of the lunar gravity potential, together with the gravitational pull of the sun and the nearby Earth, work together to perturb the trajectory of a body orbiting the Moon.
 The main effect is that the orbit will become eccentric.
 The eccentricity, or ellipticity, describes how much the shape of an orbit deviates from that of a pure circle.

 As eccentricity builds up and the orbit becomes an ellipse rather than a circle, there will be one point on the orbit that is lower than anywhere else on that orbit.
-This point is called the pericentre (or periapsis, of for lunar orbits, periselene or perilune).
-If the mean orbital altitude (which is equal to the orbital altitude of the initial, circular orbit, is low), then you don’t need much eccentricity to have a pericentre that is so low that the orbiting body will hit some high mountain or even the lowland areas.
+This point is called the pericentre (or periapsis, or for lunar orbits, periselene or perilune).
+If the mean orbital altitude (which is equal to the orbital altitude of the initial, circular orbit) is low, then you don’t need much eccentricity to have a pericentre that is so low that the orbiting body will hit some high mountain or even the lowland areas.

 This is what makes lunar orbits unstable.
-Things are a lot different from Earth orbits, by the way.
+With lunar orbits, things are a lot different than with Earth orbits.
 On a low Earth orbit, the dominating perturbation source is air drag.
 Air drag is a dissipative force.
 The resulting friction converts orbital energy to heat.
 If you plot the trajectory over time, the result will look like a spiral.
 You’ll see a mean altitude that decreases, first slowly, then faster and faster.
 Conversely, on a low lunar orbit, the main perturbative forces are gravity forces.
 These are conservative; they do not change the orbital energy but build up the eccentricity.

 If there is a crash in the end, such niceties may may seem like a moot point.
 If you get hit by a truck at speed, does it matter whether the truck is blue or red?
 But here, it does matter!
 Air drag will always lead to a crash, eventually.
 But eccentricity variations are cyclical; the eccentricity alternatingly increases and decreases.
 If conditions happen to be just right, it may happen that the eccentricity peaks out at a value that is too small to lead to a crash.